Feelbad Situations

 Getting a bad roll or card draw is feelbad, but, obviously, not all rolls or draws can be the same.

 When a player gets something "bad", don't make it clearly worse than another option, in every way.
 Just make it different in some way, to hide the fact that it's worse.
-If you have a Spear with Range:3 and Strength:3, it's fine to have an Axe with Range:1, Strength:4, even though it might be worse.
+If you have a Spear with scores 3 and 3, it's fine to have an Axe with 1 and 4, even though it might be worse.
 It at least has some upside over the Spear.
-What's not okay is to have a Sword with Range:2 Strength:2.
+What's not okay is to have a Sword with 2 and 2.
 This is strictly worse than the Spear, and the player who gets it will feel ripped off.
 Obviously, if these things have costs or other factors, it's fine.
 Also, if the better version is rare, and the weaker one is common, that's fine, too.
 People will expect the weak Sword, and be pleasantly surprised to draw the stronger Spear.

 Make it different in some way, to try to muddy the waters a bit.